anfraz7/anyas-physics-major-advice/_pages/12-contacting-professors.md

 - **Mention if you are applying to federal funding like the NSF GRFP**.
 If you end up winning that funding, you will become a free student.

 ### example email

+(Edit: I want to reiterate to be super clear that I truly didn't put a whole lot of effort into emailing professors so I don't want to pretend that I know a perfect formula for an example email.
+I'm mostly sharing this email because I know from experience that it can be really difficult to get words down on the page when you're kind of nervous to reach out to this super cool professor, so feel free to use my example email as a starting point then make it your own :) )

 _To a professor who requested all interested students email her.
 I emailed her seven days before the deadline.
 She responded saying I looked like a competitive applicant and she would read my application.
 I got an interview offer from her and was ultimately waitlisted._